jj960708/Build-A-MEAL/README.md

 # Build-A-MEAL
 ## Requirements

-For development, you will only need Node.js and a node global package, Yarn, installed in your environement.
+For development, you willneed Node.js.

 ### Node
 - #### Node installation on Windows